Advanced Orthopedic Care for Complex Conditions

 - Skier’s thumb, in which the ligament at the base of the thumb is torn.

-- Tendonitis, which is an inflammation of tendons that can be caused by overuse and includes De Quervain’s tendonitis, a condition affecting the thumb.
+- Tendinitis, which is an inflammation of tendons that can be caused by overuse and includes De Quervain’s tendinitis, a condition affecting the thumb.

 - Ulnar collateral ligament (UCL) injuries, in which the ligament inside the elbow connecting the upper arm (humerus) with the forearm (ulna) is torn partially or completely.